Deploying Projects with Deploy Keys

 Why Use Deploy Keys?

-- Security: They limit access to a specific repository, reducing potential security risks.
+- Security: Restricts access to a specific repository.

 Step-by-Step Deployment Process